 With a view to raise the standard of living of the tribals, it is necessary to implement the schemes, which will generate employment and increase the income of the tribals.
-As per the guidelines of the Central Government funds are distributed area wise.
-30 percent funds are utilized for infrastructure development.
+As per the guidelines of the Central Government funds are distributed areas wise.
+30 percent funds are utilised for infrastructure development.
 Preference is given to tribal women and Primitive Tribal Groups families.

-1 In this year 2015-2016 Rs.
-12500.00 Lakhs has been provided and expenditure incurred on this scheme up to the month of March 2016 is Rs.
-11626.00 lakhs.

-2 In this year 2015-2016 Rs.
-12500.00 Lakhs has been provided.
-Expenditure incurred on this scheme up to the month of March 2016 is Rs.
-12874.00 lakhs.
+- 1 In this year 2014-2015 Rs.
+11725.46 Lakhs has been provided and expenditure incurred on this scheme up to the month of March 2015 is Rs.
+11787.00 lakhs. - 2 In this year 2014-2015 Rs.
+11221.20 Lakhs has been provided.
+Expenditure incurred on this scheme up to the month of March 2015 is Rs.
+11703.95 lakhs.

-24. Supply of Electric Motor Pumps and Oil Engines
+24. Supply of Electric Motor Pumps And Oil Engines

 The tribal cultivators are provided with electric motor pumps and oil engines.
 A tribal cultivator who has a minimum 60 Ares (1.5 acres) maximum of 6 ha.(or 16 acres) cultivable land is eligible to take the benefit of this scheme.
 Further, they should have sufficient water source, which will last for at least six months excluding the period of rainy season, for irrigating their land.
 Also for getting electric motor pump it is expected that there should be an electric line passing nearby.
 Those having no electricity facilities can get the benefit of oil pumps.
 Even 2 or 3 tribal agriculturists, having less than prescribed area of land can jointly take advantage of this scheme.
 The beneficiary getting Electric pump / Oil Engines sets under this scheme.
-Have to pay contribution at the prescribed rates viz.
-Rs.
-250/- for land holders having land between 60 Ares to 6 Ha. & Rs.
+Have to pay contribution at the prescribed rates viz, Rs.
+250/- for land holders having land between 60 Ar to 6 Ha. & Rs.
 500/- to those lands holding lands more than 6 hectors.

-In this year 2015-2016 for electric pump Rs.
-143.10 Lakhs has been provided.
-Expenditure incurred on this scheme up to the month of March 2016 is Rs.
-19.18 Lakhs.
-Oil engines Rs.1825.48 Lakhs has been provided.
-Expenditure incurred on this scheme up to the month of March 2016 is Rs.
-1506.72 Lakhs.
+In this year 2014-2015 for electric pump Rs.
+177.50 Lakhs has been provided.
+Expenditure incurred on this scheme up to the month of March 2015 is Rs.
+18.73 Lakhs.
+Oil engines Rs.1693.42 Lakhs has been provided.
+Expenditure incurred on this scheme up to the month of March 2015 is Rs.
+1454.72 Lakhs.

 25. Supply of P.V.C. pipe to the Scheduled Tribes. :